rwaldron/tc39-notes/es8/2017-03/mar-23.md

 MF: So we should probably do the same thing here as well.

-BT: Yeah..i'd like to see.
+BT: Yeah..I'd like to see.

-AWB: That's one of the thing you'd hae to evaluate on each case.
+AWB: That's one of the things you'd have to evaluate on each case.

 DE: If you're an embedded system you only have to implement a single timezone.

-BT: But we require it for unicode case mapping.
+BT: But we require it for Unicode case mapping.

 DE: It doesn't take up that much space.